 He still has quite a bit of refinement to undergo at the NFL level.
 His athletic profile, however, is one of the most enticing in this cornerback class.
 He’s long, athletic, physical, and he has the upside and ingrained versatility to be position-diverse in the secondary.
 You always want to have the “investment” mindset in the NFL Draft.
 An investment in Melifonwu has the potential to bear serious fruit in the long run.

-There are still too many questions regarding the Syracuse cornerback’s consistency.
+There are still some questions regarding the Syracuse cornerback’s consistency.
 He clearly has the athletic promise and play-by-play urgency.
-Nevertheless, there is a substantial need for polish in several areas.
+Nevertheless, there is a need for polish in several areas.
 Of course, as we’ve seen in the past, athleticism can be a driving tool for prospects.
 Elite athletes sometimes go higher than their current state of polish demands.
 This is simply because they have the potential to do more.

 Teams that could covet Melifonwu’s traits